wetryingtodorock/getblock-docs/en/rpc-service/etc/json-rpc/etc_admin_logsRepairCache.md

 ---
-title: etc:admin_logsRepairCache \[POST\] {disallowed}
+title: etc:admin_logsRepairCache  {disallowed} - Ethereum Classic
-description: Repairs cached logs by fixing all segments starting with the specifiedblock number.
+description: Example code for the etc:admin_logsRepairCache  {disallowed} json-rpc method. Сomplete guide on how to use etc:admin_logsRepairCache  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters